shaypal5/birch/README.rst

 ``birch`` supports a simple hierarchy between configuration mappings.
 Hierarchy is either expressed explicitly in configuration files as nested object/entries (in the case of ``json`` and ``YAML`` files), or using ``__`` (two underscore characters) in the configuration key - both in configuration files and environment variables.
 Thus, the ``ZUBAT__SERVER__PORT`` environment variable is equivalent to both ``{'server': {'port': 55}}`` and ``{'server__PORT': 55}`` mappings given in a ``~/.zubat/cfg.json`` file, for example.
 Casing is ignored on all levels.

-As such, hierarchical mapping can be accessed either using ``__`` to indicate a hierarchical path, or using dict-like item access:
+As such, hierarchical mappings can be accessed either using ``__`` to indicate a hierarchical path, or using dict-like item access:

 .. code-block:: python